Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

    ![](../media/lab02/exc2-3.png)

-You have now defined your Company's external IP Address named and trusted location you can use to restrict access outside the company's network.

 **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.